 However, the PPP Code has brought some clarifications about the possibility to resort to arbitration for disputes arising from the implementation of such agreements and contracts.

 In France, PPPs are usually financed under a project finance scheme.
-The key feature of project financing is that it is an 'off balance sheet' financing for the sponsors.
+The key feature of project financing is that it is an off balance sheet financing for the sponsors.

 Project finance generally involves high debt-to-equity ratios depending on the particular project and market.
 It refers to a limited recourse (or non-recourse) financing structure that does not impose any obligation on the project sponsors to guarantee the repayment of the project debt, should the project revenues not be sufficient to cover the total debt service.
 Shareholders of the project company are generally only liable up to the extent of their shareholdings.

 In respect of the partnership contract, the procuring authority must be informed of any change in the project company shareholding.
-The partnership contract must contain provisions regarding the procuring of authority information, and as applicable, the proceeds sharing terms in the case of the sale of the project company shares.
+The partnership contract must contain provisions regarding the procuring of authority information and, as applicable, the proceeds sharing terms in the case of the sale of the project company shares.

 The borrowing entity is a project company, namely, a special purpose vehicle (with no previous business or record) that will finance, design, build, operate and maintain the project.
-In France, project companies are often incorporated as liability companies or partnerships.
+In France, project companies are often incorporated as limited liability companies or partnerships.

-The repayment of the project loans by the project company relies on the future cash-flow projected to be generated from the operation of the project (primarily allocated to operating costs and then to debt service).
+The repayment of the project loans by the project company relies on the future cash flow projected to be generated from the operation of the project (primarily allocated to operating costs and then to debt service).

 One of the main concerns of the lenders is to analyse the bankability of the project, which depends on several factors.
-For instance, the project's cash-flow capacity, the mitigation of the risks between all stakeholders, the project company's contractual documentation and the security package must all be examined to ensure the successful financing of a PPP in France.
+For instance, the project's cash flow capacity, the mitigation of the risks between all stakeholders, the project company's contractual documentation and the security package must all be examined to ensure the successful financing of a PPP in France.